umegaya/naquid/README.md

 - [x] bench: higher concurrency test (around 10k client connection)
 - [ ] bench: ensure scalability with number of thread (need to find proper workload)
 - [x] bench: comparing latency and throughput with mrs, which contains ENet based gaming specific udp network library
-  - ~10% faster than mrs, with 100ccu/5000 request (roughly 500k req/sec) almost batched (mrs does not allow 100+ ccu, so more comparision is not possible)
+  - throughput ~10% faster than mrs, with 100ccu/5000 request (roughly 350k req/sec) almost batched (mrs does not allow 100+ ccu, so more comparision is not possible)

 #### remain tasks for 1.0.0